 There's a cute apocryphal story going around that explains that mangú got its name from the expression "man, good!" (which makes no grammatical sense, anyway) supposedly uttered by American soldiers during the American occupation of the Dominican Republic when they tried mangú.
 This is almost certainly not the origin of the name.

 Conveniently, the story doesn't even mention which American occupation.
-By the second American occupation in 1965, mangú had already appeared in various Dominican books dating decades prior (1), and a mere couple of decades from the first occupation.
+By the second American occupation in 1965, mangu had already appeared in various Dominican books dating decades prior (1), and a mere couple of decades from the first occupation.
 None mention anything about this purported origin of the word.

-Curiously, mangú is also the name for a type of religious practice of the Azande people in Congo (where most of our African ancestors came from).
-Mangú is the magical substance that inhabits the stomach of witches.
+Curiously, mangu is also the name for a type of religious practice of the Azande people in Congo (where most of our African ancestors came from).
+Mangu is the magical substance that inhabits the stomach of witches.

-Can you reheat Mangu?Yes, you can!
-Microwave or reheat in a pan, just remember to add a bit more water because it will be otherwise too dry.
+Yes, you can reheat mangu!
+Microwave or reheat the leftovers in a pan, just remember to add a bit more water because it will otherwise be too dry.

 (1) Amanda Ornes de Perelló, Manual de Economía Doméstica.
 Sto.
 Dgo: Imp.
 La Información, 1938.